nicolemne/studio-north-project/README.md

 ## Credits

-👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

 The Love Running project has been a design inspiration for my own project.
 I've used help from W3C Schools, links below: